Jakub-Walkowiak/pet-forum/README.md

 - When attempting to link pets to a blog post, the popup will at first display a list of all pets rather than your owned ones.
 Click the search icon again to refresh the list and display the correct list (trying to add them anyways *should* give an error when posting).
 - Rescinding ownership when you are the sole owner of a pet is prevented in the front-end UI, but is *not* prevented in the back-end API.
 - useAuth() hook is needlessly re-instantiated for every single component that uses it instead of being globally provided.
+- Components that are loading in briefly flash their error state.